chauhannaman98/coursera-financial-aid-answer/README.md

 ## How will taking this course help you achieve your career goals?
 I am pursuing my graduation in computer science.
 Also, I have a keen interest in doing projects with python and other python related domains like machine learning, data analysis, etc. I want to complete the course due to my curiosity and also that I can put a good CV to a get applied to a job.
 This Course will boost my job prospects after graduation from my institute.
 It will help perform better in carrying out various programs in a computer language and give me an edge over my competitors.
 A verified certificate will attach credibility to the certificate I receive from this course.
 I plan to complete all assignments on or before time.
 Also I intend to participate in Discussion Forums, which I have found to supplement my learning immensely in the other online courses I have taken on Coursera.
 I also plan to grade assignments which are to peer reviewed which I believe will an invaluable learning opportunity.

+## Would you consider using a low-interest loan to pay for your courses?
+### If you answered no, please help us understand why.
+My father have taken up an education loan from bank to pay my college fees.
+In these circumstances, my father cannot afford to take another loan nor I as I don't earn anything right now.